noaa-pifsc/esd-arp-resources/_pages/occ_team.md

   image_caption: "2023 NCRMP: STRs are deployed in the same location to collect long-term temperature data.
 Credit: NOAA Fisheries"
   alt: "swapping out new and old str showing camoflauge of old str"
   title: "What do we survey"
-  excerpt: "The changes in <b>ocean conditions</b> and how they impact coral reef ecosystems, such as investigating how <b>thermal stress</b> impacts coral bleaching, how water temperature changes with depth in coral reefs, and how ocean chemistry is changing, and whether coral reef havitat is <b>growing or eroding</b>."
+  excerpt: "The changes in <b>ocean conditions</b> and how they impact coral reef ecosystems; such as investigating how <b>thermal stress</b> impacts coral bleaching, how water temperature changes with depth in coral reefs, and how ocean chemistry is changing, and whether coral reef havitat is <b>growing or eroding</b>."
   url: #test-link
   btn_label: "Placeholder"
   btn_class: "btn--primary"